kubernetes/enhancements/keps/sig-release/3000-artifact-distribution/README.md

 ### Risks and Mitigations

 This is the primary pipeline for delivering Kubernetes worldwide.
-Ensuring the appropriate SLAs and support as well as artifact integrite are crucial.
+Ensuring the appropriate SLAs and support as well as artifact integrity is crucial.

 ## Design Details

-### Release Promotion
+### Artifact Promotion

 #### Policy